eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_adoption.md

   - Total sessions by application
   - Total distinct users by application

-It is then also important to identify any visible trends of usage -- is usage trending up or down, or are there consistent spikes?
-In addition, it is helpful to characterize these applications, e.g. _highly used yet only by a few inidividuals_, _widely used but infrequently_, etc. To visualize these areas, two additional charts will be built.
+It is also important to identify any visible trends of usage -- is usage trending up or down, or are there consistent spikes?
+In addition, it is helpful to characterize these applications, e.g. _highly used yet only by a few inidividuals_, _widely used but infrequently accessed_, etc. To visualize these areas, two additional charts will be built.

 ## Table of Contents
 {:.no_toc}